elowenluo/article-processor/README.md

 **[English](README.md)** | [简体中文](README_zh-CN.md)

 Article Processor is a tool for article content reproduction and processing.
-It can automatically handles article formatting, localizes image resources, and use AI to generate summaries and tags.
+It can automatically handles article formatting, localizes image resources, and use AI to generate summaries, categories and tags.

 ## Feature